-Beautifully renovated by the current custodians of Wilkinsyke Farm, this cosy and comfortable cottage has everything you need for a stress free holiday relaxing and enjoying all that this beautiful area has to offer.
-The king size bedroom is spacious, the living area surrounds a cosy but easy flame effect electric fire and the kitchen is well equipped.
-The garden at Yew Tree faces the fields, fells and lake making it a peaceful escape from the bustle of the village, Yew Tree is perfectly located for enjoying all the benefits of being in Buttermere with the tranquillity of feeling you are somewhere far more remote.
+Beautifully renovated by the current custodians of the farm, this cosy and comfortable cottage has everything you need for a stress free holiday relaxing and enjoying all that this beautiful area has to offer.
+The king-size bedroom is spacious, the living area surrounds a cosy but easy flame effect electric fire and the kitchen is well equipped.
+The garden at the property faces the fields, fells and lake making it a peaceful escape from the bustle of the village, the property is perfectly located for enjoying all the benefits of being in Buttermere with the tranquillity of feeling you are somewhere far more remote.